straut12/sj4u-gh/_pages/ref/coding/python.md

 print(new_colors_list)
 ```

+## enumerate
-enumerate to include a counter.
+Enumerate to include a counter.
 Will come back with tuple but can unpack
 ```python
 rpiPins = [10, 14, 15, 18]
 for i, pins in enumerate(rpiPins):